 6. Treat Freelancing Like Your Job, Until It Is

-Freelancing is in that nether region of businesses where people think that you can roll out of bed, check your email, work a little bit and be done for the day at 9 a.m. before leaving the house to climb a mountain or give a TEDTalk or something.
+Freelancing is in that nether region of the business world where people think that you can roll out of bed, check your email, work a little bit and be done for the day at 11 a.m. before leaving the house to climb a mountain or give a TEDTalk or something.

 Really, it’s a one-person show, a start-up company that involves staying up late some nights to get work done that you swore you had time for and hovering over the phone to make sure that you don’t miss any potential clients.

-Freelancing requires you to view it as a business and, just like a 9 to 5, you have to log those office hours in to get the job done.
-If dressing up in business attire is what it takes, then do it.
+Freelancing requires you to view it as a business and, just like a 9 to 5, you have to log those office hours to get the job done.
+If dressing up in business attire at home is what it takes, then do it.

 7. Find Your First Clients